White House moves to loosen remittance, flight rules on Cuba

-WASHINGTON (AP) — The Biden administration announced Monday that it will expand flights to Cuba and lift Trump-era restrictions on remittances that immigrants can send to people on the island.
+WASHINGTON (AP) — The Biden administration says it will expand flights to Cuba, take steps to loosen restrictions on U.S. travelers to the island, and lift Trump-era restrictions on remittances that immigrants can send to people on the island.

-The administration said will also move to reinstate the Cuban Family Reunification Parole Program and increase consular services and visa processing.
+The administration said it will also move to reinstate the Cuban Family Reunification Parole Program, which has a backlog of more than 20,000 applications, and increase consular services and visa processing.

-“With these actions, we aim to support Cubans’ aspirations for freedom and for greater economic opportunities so that they can lead successful lives at home,” the State Department added.
+“With these actions, we aim to support Cubans’ aspirations for freedom and for greater economic opportunities so that they can lead successful lives at home,” State Department spokesman Ned Price added.
 “We continue to call on the Cuban government to immediately release political prisoners, to respect the Cuban people’s fundamental freedoms and to allow the Cuban people to determine their own futures.”

 The policy changes come after a review that began soon after a series of widespread protests on the island last July.